-6.11 Scoring
+7C.5 Scoring

-To tabulate the scores in Artistic Freestyle events (not X-Style or Standard Skill), each judge's scores in a category or age group are totaled and restated as a percentage of that judge's total points for that category or age group, i.e. the judge's relative preferences for each performer.
+To tabulate the scores in Artistic Freestyle events, each judge's scores in a category or age group are totaled and restated as a percentage of that judge's total points for that category or age group, i.e. the judge's relative preferences for each performer.
 Then the percentages from all of the judges are totaled together.
 This is done first in both Performance and Technical.
 Once a percentage total for each competitor has been calculated for both Performance and Technical, these percentages are combined together to see the final results.

-6.11.1 Removing Scores
+7C.5.1 Removing Scores